 White blood cells are made in bone marrow — the spongy tissue inside some of the larger bones.
 Conditions that affect the bone marrow are the usual causes of low white blood cell count.
 Some of these conditions are present at birth, also known as congenital.

 Causes of a low white blood cell count include:

 - Epstein-Barr virus

 When to see a doctor

-Talk to your doctor about what your test results mean.
-A low white blood cell count, along with results from other tests, might already indicate the cause of your illness.
-Or your doctor may suggest other tests to further check your condition.
+Talk to your care provider about what your results mean.
+A low white blood cell count plus results from other tests might show the cause of your illness.
+Or you might need other tests for more information about your condition.